ErpNetDocs/tech/modules/applications/mssync/sync-jobs/mail.md

 ## Initial sync (first-time synchronization)

-1. Only remote messages (from Microsoft 365) older than 7 days and up to the present will be synchronized.
+1. Only remote messages (from Microsoft 365) received within the last 7 days will be synchronized.

-2. Only local messages (from @@name) older than 7 days and up to the present will be synchronized.
+2. Only local messages (from @@name) received within the last 7 days will be synchronized.

 ## Considerations and specific scenarios